orlof/xcb3-ext/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 2-Clause License License.
 See `LICENSE` for details.

 ---